-How Dread Zeppelin Merged Led Zeppelin and Reggae to Make ‘Un-Led-Ed’
+How Dread Zeppelin Merged Reggae and Led Zeppelin on ‘Un-Led-Ed’

 The group released the debut album Un-Led-Ed on July 24, 1990, giving audiences around the globe their first opportunity to experience Zeppelin covers performed by a reggae band led by a 300-pound Elvis impersonator calling himself Tortelvis.
 The group got their start the year before, selling out a pair of vinyl singles ("Immigrant Song" b/w "Hey Hey What Can I Do" and "Whole Lotta Love" b/w "Tour-Telvis: A Bad Trip") before embarking on their first full-length effort.

 Although Dread Zeppelin initially intended to re-record each of Zeppelin's studio albums in their signature style, they eventually downscaled those ambitions in favor of a cherrypicking approach, recording songs from throughout the Zep songbook — and turning one song, "Heartbreaker," into an Elvis hybrid that spliced it into Presley's "Heartbreak Hotel."

 Listen to Dread Zeppelin Perform 'Heartbreaker (At The End Of Lonely Street)'

 The band's efforts attracted the attention — and strong endorsement — of former Zeppelin singer Robert Plant, who surprised some fans by going out of his way to praise Dread Zeppelin in multiple interviews.
 At one point, he was even quoted as saying, "They did 'Your Time Is Gonna Come' better than we did."